appoptics/appoptics-bindings-node/.github/README.md

 ### Implementation

 > **tl;dr** No Actions used.
-Simple script gets image, returns running container id.
-Steps exec on container.
+Matrix and Container directive used throughout.

 #### Workflows

 1. All workflows `runs-on: ubuntu-latest`.
-2. For maintainability and security custom actions are avoided and shell scripts preferred.
+2. For maintainability and security custom actions are avoided.
 3. Configuration has been externalized.
 All images groups are loaded from external json files located in the `config` directory.
 4. Loading uses [fromJSON function and a standard two-job setup](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#fromjson).
-5. Loading is encapsulated in s shell script (`matrix-from-json.sh`).
+5. Loading is encapsulated in a [shell script](./scripts/matrix-from-json.sh).
 Since the script is not a "formal" action it is placed in a `script` directory.
 3. All job steps are named.
-4. `matrix` and `container` directives are used for groups.
 5. Jobs are linked using `needs:`.

-#### Secrets
+### Secrets

-1. Repo is defined with 6 secrets:
+Repo is defined with 6 secrets:
 ```
 AO_TOKEN_PROD
 STAGING_AWS_ACCESS_KEY_ID